 I’ve always been fond of the proverbial saying ‘every cloud has a sliver lining’, and this proved especially true on the day we were supposed to be catching the ferry to the Isle of Mull so we could enjoy a wildlife boat trip that I had booked with an excursion company a couple of weeks prior.

-However, through all the planning, which had gone smoothly so far, we realised we had forgotten to book the ferry to the Isle of Mull with our hire car and when we looked at the ferry departures the night before all the tickets had been sold out.
-That meant we couldn’t reach the island and the tour we had booked was now a write off.
+However, through all the planning, which had gone smoothly so far, we realised we had forgotten one important thing.
+In order to get to the Isle of Mull, we should have booked a place on the ferry with our hire-car.
+We looked at the ferry departures the night before and all the tickets were sold out.
+This meant we couldn’t reach the island so the tour we had booked was essentially a write off.

 Low-down of the walk